Do I get a refund if my kid decides not to play soccer?

-The East Sac Club is part of a much larger organization, the California Youth Soccer Association (CYSA), that serves more than 200,000 youth players.
-The registration calendar is set up to meet the insurance and liability requirements of the CYSA.
+The East Sac Club is part of a much larger organization that serves many youth players.
+The registration calendar is set up to meet the insurance and liability requirements of the league.
 At the Club level we take advantage of that long timeline to assemble teams, recruit coaches, and follow up on registration information.

 Why do you need my child’s photo?

 The photo is used on the Player ID card.
 Before every game, the referee will look at the ID card to verify that each player is actually registered with that team and the league.
 If a player shows up without a valid ID, he/she cannot play that game.
 In most cases, the team’s coach will carry all the ID cards.